|Nutritional Guidelines (per serving)|

 - 2 tbsp balsamic or red wine vinegar

-Sautee the onions and garlic in vegetable oil until onions are soft, about 4-6 minutes.
+- Sautee the onions and garlic in vegetable oil until onions are soft, about 4 to 6 minutes.

-Add the beans, remaining water or vegetable broth, bay leaves, optional bouillon cube, oregano, hot sauce, salt, sugar and balsamic vinegar.
-Bring to a boil, cover, reduce the heat, and allow to simmer over low heat for about 30-45 minutes, or until the beans are done cooking.
+- Add the beans, remaining water or vegetable broth, bay leaves, optional bouillon cube, oregano, hot sauce, salt, sugar, and balsamic vinegar.
+Bring to a boil, cover, reduce the heat, and allow to simmer over low heat for about 30 to 45 minutes, or until the beans are done cooking.
 Give your beans an occasional stir from time to time while they are cooking.